In this guide

 Decision makers do more than simply look at whether a nurse, midwife or nursing associate has shown ‘any’ insight or not.
 They need to assess the quality and nature of the insight.
 There may still be a public interest in restricting a nurse, midwife or nursing associate’s right to practise, even if they have shown ‘some’ insight into what happened.

-Where a panel has found that a nurse, midwife or nursing associate was responsible for incidents that they denied (or continue to deny), this should not bar the nurse, midwife or nursing associate from being able to show insight.
-They may not have insight into the particular events that occurred, but they may be able to show insight by having an understanding of the need to minimise the risk of similar events occurring in the future, and the steps that might be taken to achieve this.
+Where a nurse, midwife or nursing associate is alleged to be responsible for incidents that they denied (or continue to deny), this should not bar the nurse, midwife or nursing associate from being able to show insight.
+They may not accept that particular events have occurred, but they may still be able to show insight by having an understanding of the need to minimise the risk of similar events occurring in the future, and the steps that might be taken to achieve this.
+Panels facing this situation may also find our sanctions guidance “The purpose of and approach to sanctions” and “Sanctions for the highest risk cases” of assistance in this regard.

 Assessing whether insight is sufficient